Water Chemistry Water Chemistry — Can I Swim in High Alkalinity Pool? Safety & Solutions

 Quick Answer: Yes, But Take Precautions

-The real cause of that burning skin sensation and cloudy water in your pool usually isn't chlorine levels like most people think—it's actually your pool's alkalinity that's wreaking havoc.
+Skin and eye irritation is usually driven by chloramines or off-range pH rather than alkalinity directly — but high alkalinity often pushes pH up and keeps it there, which can contribute to that discomfort and to cloudy, scale-prone water.
 High total alkalinity (above 150 ppm) won't harm you like dangerous bacteria or extreme pH levels would, but you'll likely experience skin dryness, eye irritation, and cloudy water.
 The bigger concern is what high alkalinity does to your pool's chemistry balance and equipment over time.

 What Constitutes High Alkalinity

-Total alkalinity (TA) should be maintained between 80-120 ppm for traditional chlorine pools, or 60-80 ppm for salt water generator pools.
+Total alkalinity (TATotal Alkalinity — The buffer that keeps your pH from bouncing around.
+Get this in range and pH gets a lot easier to manage. learn more →) should be maintained between 80-120 ppm for traditional chlorine pools, or 60-80 ppm for salt water generator pools.
 When your alkalinity climbs above 150 ppm, you're entering problematic territory.
 Readings above 200 ppm are considered severely high and will cause multiple issues throughout your pool system.

 High alkalinity acts as a buffer that prevents pH changes, which sounds good in theory but becomes problematic when it locks your pH at undesirable levels.
 This creates a cascade of water balance issues that affect everything from sanitizer effectiveness to bather comfort.